Prajnabhandary/Prajnabhandary/README.md

 ## Hi there 👋

 I'm Prajna, a Machine Learning enthusiast driven by a deep passion for technology and problem-solving.
 I love exploring data, extracting meaningful insights, and addressing real-world challenges.
-My technical toolkit includes Python, PyTorch, TensorFlow, and OpenCV, and I have experience working with Azure and AWS.
+My technical toolkit includes Python, PyTorch, TensorFlow, and OpenCV, Azure etc.